-Like the summer camp experience of your dreams, but with a Mines twist, Oredigger Camp may be a relatively new phenomenon at Mines, but it has already earned a reputation as the best way to start.
-Since its founding in 2017, new first-year students have headed to Golden and then into the mountains for campfires, engineering games and heated gaga ball contests convened by Mines President Paul C. Johnson.
-The purpose: To build community, friendships and connections in one of the most beautiful settings imaginable.
+Like the summer camp experience of your dreams, but with a Mines twist, Oredigger Camp has already earned a reputation as the best way to start your Mines experience.
+Since its founding in 2017, new first-year students have headed to Golden and then into the mountains for campfires, engineering challenges, and heated gaga ball contests with Mines President Paul C. Johnson.
+The purpose: To build community, friendships, and connections in one of the most beautiful settings imaginable.

 What you’ll do

 Compete in fun challenges with other new Orediggers

 During Helluva Welcome before fall classes begin